Item 33: Consider making library code no_std compatible

 However, infallible allocation is utterly unsuitable for code that needs to run in environments where memory is limited and programs are required to cope.
 This is a (rare) area where there's better support in older, less memory-safe, languages:

-• C is sufficiently low-level that allocations are manual and so the return value from malloc can be checked for NULL.
+• C is sufficiently low-level that allocations are manual, and so the return value from malloc can be checked for NULL.

 These fallible APIs only go so far; for example, there is (as yet) no fallible equivalent to Vec::push, so code that assembles a vector may need to do careful calculations to ensure that allocation errors can't happen: